How To Buy Running Shorts – The Complete Guide

 Sun Protection

-If you’re looking for more UV protection while running outdoors, choose a pair that has an ultraviolet protection factor or SPF.
+If you’re looking for more UV protection while running outdoor, choose a pair that has an ultraviolet protection factor or SPF.

 Sunlight contains rays of ultraviolet radiation, which can cause a plethora of skin issues, such as sunburn, premature aging, and skin cancer.

-However, opting for clothing that features Ultraviolet Protect Factor (UPF) offers some protection against UV radiation and reduces your overall level of UV exposure.
+However, opting for clothing that features Ultraviolet Protect Factor (UPF) offer some protection against UV radiation and reduce your overall level of UV exposure.
 UPF is the rating system used for attire.

 I’d recommend clothing that features UPF 50+, which is the highest-rated UPF certification and blocks out roughly more than 98 percent of UVA and UVB rays.